Optimal and robust error filtration for quantum information processing: Conclusions

 \section{Conclusions}

-We studied \textit{optimal} error filtration strategies for a signal qubit affected by depolarizing or dephasing noise.
-By assisting the signal qubit with one, two, and three ancilla qubits, we find the optimal encoding parameters of the unitaries involved in our schemes. \textit{(i)} In most cases the numerical results match with the analytical ansatz that we exposed in Conjectures \ref{Con1} and \ref{Con2}, as depicted in all the figures where the points overlap the continuous line of the same colour. \textit{(ii)} Our scheme yields non-trivial error filtration even with just one ancillary qubit.
-By contrast, previous schemes needed at least two assisting qubits to mitigate errors on a single qubit. \textit{(iii)} We studied a more realistic scenario in comparison to previous works~\cite{PhysRevLett.131.230601,PhysRevA.108.062604}, where the error reduction scheme was not robust to errors in the ancillary qubits. \textit{(iv)} We developed an alternative approach to Ref.~\cite{Shahbeigi_2021} to improve the entanglement fidelity, where it is referred to as \textit{input-output fidelity}.
+We have analyzed the performance of optimized noise filtration protocols to enhance the reliability and accuracy of quantum operations, where large-scale fault-tolerant architectures are not yet feasible~\cite{IBMErrorHandling2022}.
+Our optimized scheme provides a useful tool in the portfolio of techniques~\cite{PhysRevA.72.012338,PhysRevLett.94.230501}, giving users the flexibility to choose the best option based on their accuracy needs and the amount of overhead they are willing to accept. \textit{(i)} Our scheme yields non-trivial error filtration even with just one ancillary qubit.
+By contrast, previous schemes needed at least two assisting qubits to mitigate errors on a single qubit. \textit{(ii)} We have studied a more realistic scenario in comparison to previous works~\cite{PhysRevLett.131.230601,PhysRevA.108.062604}, where the error reduction scheme was not robust to errors affecting the ancillary qubits. {\textit{(iii)} Filtration schemes can be obtained from error detection codes, and optimal scheme are seen to satisfy a particular \textit{error filtration condition}}.

-In addition, we examined scenarios where the encoding steps themselves could be imperfect, introducing ancillary qubit noise or cross-talk.
-Even under these conditions, our protocol showed resilience, with a clear advantage as the number of ancillary qubits increased.
-We also compared our proposal with the Superposed Quantum Error Mitigation (SQEM) scheme~\cite{PhysRevLett.131.230601,PhysRevA.108.062604}, finding that our method provides consistently higher entanglement fidelities over a broad range of noise strengths.
+We have examined scenarios where the encoding steps themselves are imperfect, introducing noisy ancillas and cross-talk.
+Even under these conditions, our protocol shows resilience, with a clear advantage as the number of ancillary qubits increases.
+In our application to metrology, the QFI of the optimal post-selected state equals that of the optimal non-post-selected state, i.e.~error filtration offers no advantage over deterministic error correction.
+It remains to understand whether this is a general equivalence or a specific feature of the model we have considered.
+We have compared our proposal with the Superposed Quantum Error Mitigation (SQEM)~\cite{PhysRevLett.131.230601,PhysRevA.108.062604}, finding that our method provides consistently higher entanglement fidelities over a broad range of noise strengths.
 This comparative study underlines the robustness of our scheme, making it a promising candidate for near-term quantum devices.